 Cressi Leonardo - The Best Budget Dive Computer (A Long Term Review)

-After completing my PADI Advanced Open Water Course back in 2019, I bought my first dive computer which was the Cressi Leonardo right after.
-I have been scuba diving with it every since and it has served me very well for several years so I think it deserves its own review!
+After completing my PADI Advanced Open Water Course back in 2019, I bought my first dive computer right after.
+I did not know much about dive computers back then and bought a Cressi Leonardo because it was affordable.
+I have been scuba diving with it ever since and it has served me very well for several years so I think it deserves its own review!
 I was not paid for this review and I purchased this dive computer with my own money.
-Below I break down the 6 reasons why I think it’s the best budget dive computer for beginner and more experienced divers alike.
+Below I break down the 6 reasons why I think it’s the best budget dive computer for both beginners and experienced divers.

 1. You can’t beat the price!